hnthap/furniture_selling_app/README.md

 npm run start
 ```

+### Client

-To start Expo development client, starting from the directory of THIS FILE, run this:
+Starting from the directory of THIS FILE, run this:

 ```bash
 cd frontend